pantheon-systems/documentation/source/content/guides/custom-upstream/03-maintain-custom-upstream.md

   </TabList>

-2. We will also add the test site you created above as a remote to your Custom Upstream.
-To do that, we first need to grab the test site's repository URL on Pantheon using [Terminus](/terminus).
+2. Add the test site you created above as a remote to your Custom Upstream by grabbing the test site's repository URL on Pantheon using [Terminus](/terminus).
 Replace `<site>` with your site name:

     ```bash
     terminus connection:info <site>.dev --field=git_url